HardlyDifficult/Crypto/about/Cryptocurrency.md

  - Stored value
    - "Digital Gold" - Bitcoin has value because people think it's going to grow in value.
  - Transaction medium
-   - An alternative to credit cards, paypal, bank wires, etc.
+   - An alternative to credit cards, Paypal, bank wires, etc.
  - Bypass government
    - Country-to-country and transactions for any good or service cannot be directly stopped by any entity.